apache/dolphinscheduler/docs/docs/en/guide/project/workflow-instance.md

 Click `Project Management -> Workflow -> Workflow Instance` to enter the workflow instance page, click the workflow name to enter the workflow DAG page;

-Double-click the task node, click `View History` to jump to the task instance page, and display the list of task instances run by the workflow instance.
+Double-click the task node, click `View History` to jump to the task instance page, and display the list of task instances run by the task definition.

 ![instance-history](../../../../img/new_ui/dev/project/instance-history.png)